Kuksenok-i-s/socks_proxy_manager/README.md

 ## Additional Notes for Users in Restricted Regions

 If you are in a country with strict internet regulations (e.g., blocking unauthorized proxies or VPNs), please check your local laws before using this software.
 The use of proxy management tools may be subject to specific legal restrictions.
+Thank you for your understanding and compliance with local laws.